 For a number of reasons, parents sometimes struggle to care for their children.

-It could be the strain of illness, mental health issues or drug and alcohol misuse.
-Coram's parenting services offer early help for families so that they avoid reaching crisis point and are helped to provide a loving and secure environment for their children.
+Coram's parenting services offer early support for families so that they avoid reaching crisis point and can provide a loving and secure environment for their children.

-In the past year (2015 to 2016), Coram supported more than 300 parents to help them do their best for their children.
+In the past year (2016 to 2017), Coram supported more than 300 parents to help them to do their best for their children.

 Parenting achievements in Thurrock

-Coram offers one-to-one support and group parenting programmes for families with children from birth to 18 years old with additional needs.
-The service focuses on building family resilience and relationships and strengthening community support networks.
+Coram offers one-to-one support and group parenting programmes in Thurrock for families with children from birth to 18 years old with additional needs.
+The service focuses on building family resilience and relationships and strengthening support networks.
 Parenting programmes employed in Thurrock include:

-Strengthening Families, Strengthening Communities a preventative programme aimed at increasing self-esteem and achieving positive long-term changes in family relationships,
+Strengthening Families, Strengthening Communities (SFSC) a preventative programme aimed at increasing self-esteem and achieving positive long-term changes in family relationships.

 Mellow Parenting offered to mothers and fathers at home to reinforce their learning.